fuzetsu/zaftig/README.md

 `sel { /* rules */ }` creates a nested style.
 Use `&` within the selector to reference the parent selector similar to how [Less](http://lesscss.org/) works.

-There are a couple of special properties that can be used within a `styleString`.
+There are a couple of special properties that can be used within a `StyleString`.

 `$name` will prepend the given string to the generated class name to make it easier to read the DOM: